Raheem Morris hired as head coach by Atlanta Falcons, who pass on Bill Belichick

 But it wasn’t clear how he might mesh with Fontenot, who the Falcons decided to keep as GM after dumping Smith.

-Blank insisted right from the start that Fontenot would retain control over personnel matters, with Fontenot and the new coach both reporting directly to team CEO Rich McKay.
+Blank insisted right from the start that Fontenot would retain in charge of personnel matters.
 That would have been a big change for Belichick, who had total control over all football-related matters during his tenure in New England.

-Maaddi reported from Tampa, Florida.
-AP Sports Writers Charles Odum in Atlanta and Steve Reed in Charlotte, North Carolina contributed to this report.
+AP Pro Football Writer Rob Maaddi in Tampa, Florida, and AP Sports Writers Charles Odum in Atlanta and Steve Reed in Charlotte, North Carolina contributed to this report.

 AP NFL: https://apnews.com/hub/nfl